 The aeroelastic analysis module for flutter computation was used to build a flying wing aerolift surface model, as shown in Fig. 4.
-According to the selected aerodynamic shape of the flying wing layout, the flying wing model is divided into four aerodynamic partitions according to the inner and outer wings, the number of unilateral inner wing meshes is 50, and the number of unilateral outer wing meshes is 100.
+According to the selected aerodynamic shape of the flying wing layout, the flying wing model is divided into four aerodynamic partitions according to the structures.
+The numbers of aero-lift surface meshes for the left and right wings (i.e. wing structures can be found in Fig.2(c)) are 20 and 5 in spanwise and chord direction, respectively.
+The meshes for the left and right fuselage (i.e. the fuselage structure can be found in Fig.2(b)) are 10 and 5 in spanwise and chord direction, respectively.